particle-iot/docs/src/content/datasheets/cellular/e-series-datasheet.md

 The final end product must be labeled in a visible area with the following:
 > Contains FCC ID:

- * XPYSARAG350 (For 2G E series module using the G350 module)
- * XPYSARAU260 (For 3G E series module using the U260 module)
- * XPYSARAU270 (For 3G E series module using the U270 module)
  * XPYSARAU201 (For 3G E series module using the U201 module)
  * XPY2AGQN4NNN (For LTE E series module using the R410 module)